 All you need to do is prep your wall or ceiling, apply paste directly to the surface you’re working on, then apply the Glasstex directly from the roll.
 This product is not only easy to use and strong, but it will also stand up very well to heat, making it perfect for walls close to log burners or other heaters.

-Beeline tub paste is perfect for applying Glasstex, use either the yellow, or red top stuff.
-If you can’t get hold of Beeline, use a fairly strong paste with low-water content.
-Remember Glasstex isn’t pours, so don’t use too much paste, or it’ll never dry.
+Beeline Tub Paste is perfect for applying Glasstex.
+Use either the yellow or red top stuff.
+If you can’t get hold of Beeline, use a fairly strong paste with low water content.
+Remember, Glasstex isn’t porours, so don’t use too much paste or it will never dry.

-You can buy Glasstex CP 103 Fibre Fleece online from Eclipse wallcoverings.
-It comes in rolls that are 25 metres by 1 meter and costs around £45 plus VAT with free next day delivery.
+You can buy Glasstex CP103 Fibre Fleece online from Eclipse Wallcoverings.
+It comes in rolls that are 25 metres by 1 metre and costs around £45 plus VAT, with free next day delivery.

 My Glasstex CP 103 Fibre Fleece Review

-Right, let’s get into the nitty gritty!
+Right, let’s get into the nitty-gritty!
 There is a similar product out there that you can buy almost anywhere.
-It is called Wallrock fiberliner.
-This is something I have used many times in the past and I’m going to use it as a benchmark for my Glasstex 103 Fibre review.
+It is called Wallrock Fiberliner.
+This is something I have used many times in the past, and I’m going to use it as a benchmark for my Glasstex CP103 Fibre review.

-The first thing to say, is even with delivery, Glasstex CP 103 Fibre is cheaper than Wallrock from my normal supplier.
-One advantage the Wallrock does have, is it is available in different widths.
+The first thing to say is that, even with delivery, Glasstex CP 103 Fibre is cheaper than Wallrock from my normal supplier.
+One advantage the Wallrock does have is that it is available in different widths.
 Sometimes using a roll 1 metre wide can be a nightmare in a tight room.
-For that reason, I’d only really recommend the use of Glasstex CP 103 Fibre Line in larger rooms, or even commercial sized jobs.
+For that reason, I’d only really recommend the use of Glasstex CP103 Fibre line in larger rooms, or even commercial-sized jobs.
 If you do have a big space to line, you’ll be able to cover it with this product in no time whatsoever.
 It really is quick to apply on large, open walls.

 You can cut this product with ease.
-In that sense it is an absolute dream to work with.
+In that sense, it is an absolute dream to work with.
 Even splicing the product is easy to get right.
-Joints butt up well and you will not see the seems once you’ve applied paint over the top of your CP 103.
+Joints butt up well and you will not see the seams once you’ve applied paint over the top of your CP103.
 Make sure you use heavy-duty paste to aid with adhesion.

 Review Summary